Jath1024/serverless_ninjas_workshop/3-Functions_Lab/readme.md

     ![New Button](images/new_button.png "New Button")

-1. Type "azure functions" into the search box and select Event Hub when it pops up
+1. Type "azure functions" into the search box and select Function App when it pops up

     ![Function App](images/function_search.png "Function App")